Skip to main content

 If the consumer is a minor under the age of 13, the business must obtain consent from their parents or guardians to share data.
 Protected consumers can request companies to provide transparent access reports displaying exactly which personal information is being used and how.
 They have the right to demand the company delete all personal information.

-In a sense, the CCPA is similar to the European Union’s General Data Protection Regulation (GDPR) regarding the users’ rights to access and manage their personal data.
+In a sense, the California Consumer Privacy Act is similar to the European Union's General Data Protection Regulation (GDPR) regarding the users' rights to access and manage their personal data.
 In this case, personal data can be any information used to identify the customer or their related persons.
 The CCPA protects consumers against data use without consent and prevents discrimination based on personal data like race or disability.
 The criteria established by the CCPA are considered the most extensive consumer data privacy legislation in the country.

 The CCPA is the first of its kind and may act as the standard for other states developing their own consumer protection legislation.
 It's unique in that, despite being a state law, not a federal one, it requires international compliance.
 It provides criteria for large businesses that wish to operate in the state and need to handle customer data.